-IRI patents had significant limitations that the IRI patents address.
-These systems included: (1) Anonymizing Records.
+137. Electronic Medical Records.
+The IRI patents disclose systems and methods for controlling access to protected health information where the information is stored in one or more external databases.
+Systems for controlling access to medical records, contemporaneous to the IRI patents had significant limitations that the IRI patents address.39 These systems included: (1) Anonymizing Records.
 A method used in contemporaneous systems to the IRI patents is the maintenance of anonymous medical records.
-However, anonymizing techniques did not provide patients and medical professionals the ability to access patient specific records.
+However, such techniques did not provide patients and medical professionals the ability to access patient specific records.
 (2) Indexing.
 Systems contemporaneous to the IRI patents indexed medical records with anonymous identification codes.
 While these systems preserved privacy, these systems made locating a database record other than by patient identifier, or its accession identifier, difficult.
 (3) Proxy Systems.
 Other contemporaneous systems used a proxy server to protect user privacy.
 However, systems using an Internet proxy resulted in a loss of rights and did not act in a representative capacity for the content owner, and did not integrate content management functions.

 138. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
-Because access was restricted to on-site users on a local network using stationary terminals in designated areas, there was very little emphasis placed on data security.
+Because access was restricted to

-&lt;sup>40 See Reid Cushman, Serious Technology Assessment for Health Care Information Technology, J. Am.
+39 See Reid Cushman, Serious Technology Assessment for Health Care Information Technology, J. AM.
 MED.
 INFORM.
 ASSOC.
 4: 259-265 (1997) (This article is cited on the face of the IRI patents and finds "Data protection practices in the typical late twentieth-century organization are not very good, even in putatively "secure" institutions. . .
 The forthcoming study of health care security by the National Academy of Sciences, to be released in February 1997, is expected to reach a similar conclusion.
-The widespread deficits in security are hardly a secret; they are common fodder among information systems professionals."); see also Bhavani Thuraisingham, Data and Applications Security: Developments and Directions at 2, PROCEEDINGS IEEE COMPSAC (2002) (Discussing issues with electronic medical records "There are numerous security issues for such systems including secure information sharing and collaboration.
-Furthermore, data is no longer only in structured databases. . . .
-Security for such data has not received much attention.").
+The widespread deficits in security are hardly a secret; they are common fodder among information systems professionals.").